brille/brille/docs/motivation.rst

 `TetGen <http://tetgen.org>`_ library to do the heavy lifting.

-Tetrahedral tilings have the advantage that they can be made commensurate with any polyhedron, and therefore never introduce unmanageable artifacts when interpolating near their surfaces.
+Tetrahedral tilings have the advantage that they can be made commensurate with any polyhedron, and therefore never introduce unmanageable artefacts when interpolating near their surfaces.
 But they lack the ability to calculate which tetrahedron contains a specified point.
-So interpolating with a tetrahedral tiling is either slow or required substantial metainformation to be determined in advance.
+So interpolating with a tetrahedral tiling is either slow or requires substantial metainformation to be determined in advance.

 The class :py:class:`BZMeshQ` implements a 3-D :math:`n`-simplex grid which